The best 4 proteins

 Tempeh provides about 60% more protein per serving compared to tofu, which is a significant increase and is close to the amount of protein found in a serving of chicken breast.
 Therefore, the assumption that plant-based sources lack protein is incorrect when it comes to tempeh.

-In addition, tempeh is a great source of dietary fiber, with a cup serving containing 10 grams of it.
-It’s worth noting that the majority of American men don’t consume enough fiber daily, which is a significant problem since dietary fiber plays a crucial role in heart health, digestive function, blood glucose regulation, and enhancing the gut microbiome.
+In addition, tempeh is a great source of dietary fibre, with a cup serving containing 10 grams of it.
+It’s worth noting that the majority of American men don’t consume enough fibre daily, which is a significant problem since dietary fibre plays a crucial role in heart health, digestive function, blood glucose regulation, and enhancing the gut microbiome.

-Tempeh stands out as one of the best foods that can provide you with both protein and fiber simultaneously.
+Tempeh stands out as one of the best foods that can provide you with both the best 4 proteins and fibre simultaneously.
 Recent studies indicate that the fermentation process involved in producing foods like tempeh enables the nutrients to be more easily absorbed by the body, as measured by the bioavailability of nutrients like iron, calcium, and magnesium, which are abundant in tempeh.
 Additionally, tempeh is a great option for consumers who are not interested in highly processed plant-based products like meat substitutes and imitation chicken nuggets, which have become ubiquitous.

-Eat more: Tempeh is a versatile plant-based protein option that can be flavored plain or with additives such as maple or teriyaki.
+Eat more: Tempeh is a versatile plant-based protein option that can be flavoured plain or with additives such as maple or teriyaki.
 An excellent brand choice for tempeh is Lightlife.
-Due to its ability to absorb sauces and spices well, you can try marinating plain tempeh slabs like you would with steak and other proteins, then grill, bake, pan-fry, or cube and stir-fry.
+Due to its ability to absorb sauces and spices well, you can try marinating plain tempeh slabs like you would with steak and the other four the best 4 proteins, then grill, bake, pan-fry, or cube and stir-fry.

 BEST PROTEIN NO. 3: CHICKPEA PASTA